italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 PID/(Q)EAA Verification field
 -----------------------------

-The ``verification`` claim contain the information as sub claims regarding the identity proofing evidence during the issuing phase of the PID.
+The ``verification`` claim contain the information, as sub claims, regarding the identity trust framework used by the PID/(Q)EAA Issuer to provide a verified User claims.
 Some of these additional claims MAY be included in the Disclosures and MAY be selectively disclosed and they are given in the following tables that also specify whether a claim is selectively disclosable (SD) or not (NSD).

 The ``verification`` claim is a JSON structure with all the following mandatory sub-claims.